Tagged as: Credit Union Difference

 Banks vs. local credit unions: What's the common ground?

 Before we look at how banks and credit unions differ, it’s worth understanding how they’re similar.
 These are some of the financial services both banks and credit unions are designed to provide:

 - Checking and savings accounts

 Services can vary, so check with the financial institution to confirm it provides what you need.

-Not-for-profit: Credit unions are structured to promote the financial well-being of their members rather than to reward investors.
+- Not-for-profit: Credit unions are structured to promote the financial wellness of their members rather than to reward investors.
 Profits earned by the credit union are returned to members as reduced fees, higher savings interest rates, and lower loan rates.

 Perhaps the greatest difference is philosophy.
 A bank helps its customers because that improves its bottom line.
 A credit union helps its members not to please shareholders, but because that is its mission and purpose.

 How credit unions give back to their communities

 Because they are not-for-profit organizations created to serve their members, credit unions often take pride in the various ways they give back to the community.
 As an example, 1st United gives back to the communities we serve in a variety of ways, including: